 |---|---|---|

-| color | colour | The color of the wall is blue. |
+| color | colour | The colour of the wall is blue. |

-| labor | labour | He works hard to earn his labour wages. |
+| labor | labour | The labour market is growing. |

-| favor | favour | Could you do me a small favor? |
+| favor | favour | Could you do me a favour? |

-B. The “-ize” vs “-ise” Difference
+B. “-ize” vs “-ise”

 | American English | British English | Example Sentence |